 Mixtura: This Peruvian and Latin fusion restaurant serves up unique brunch dishes like Breakfast a lo Pobre (steak, spinach, eggs and fried platains), beef, spinach or chicken empanadas and purple corn pancakes that you won’t find on most other menus.
 Mixtura (300 Beacon St.) also mixes up fresh juices and smoothies.

 The Neighborhood: You may have to wait a bit for a table at the Neighborhood (25 Bow St.), but you can sip complimentary coffee while you do (or pick up a pre-brunch snack across the street at Union Square Donuts).
 This Union Square establishment is well known for its cream of wheat (sounds strange, but I know tons of people who swear by it!), but it also serves lots of classic breakfast dishes, many of which come with the Portuguese sausage linguica.

 Olde Magoun’s Saloon: This popular pub offers an impressive selection of both sweet and savory options, as well as a long list of Bloody Mary variations, for brunch on the weekends.
 With dishes like Jameson soaked French toast, a Benedict Arnold Burger and three takes on mac and cheese, Olde Magoun’s Saloon (518 Medford St.) has something for everyone.

 The Painted Burro: Known for its diverse selection of margaritas and mezcals, The Painted Burro (219 Elm St.) also serves up a mean brunch.
 Try the huevos rancheros, chilaquiles or morning taco plate for a Mexican spin on the morning meal.
-And don’t miss The Painted Burro’s brunch drink offerings like the Hair of the Dog and the Bloody Maria.
+Don’t miss The Painted Burro’s brunch drink offerings like the Hair of the Dog and the Bloody Maria.
+And for extra fun, dine at The Painted Burro on the first Sunday or the month when you can play Loteria (Mexican bingo).

 Renee’s Cafe: This Teele Square restaurant might be small and unassuming, but it packs a punch.
 With dishes like spinach and tomato eggs Benedict, omelets with smoked salmon and perfectly cooked waffles topped with apples, cinnamon and walnuts, you’re sure to find something to love at Renee’s (198 Holland St.).